emfinfo/emfinfo.github.io/README.md

 # emfinfo.github.io
 A generic repository for Java .jar libraries of the EMF school.
-This includes Play2 modules too, like "CinnamonAmf" (deprecated module).

-Here is some documentation for the two knowned libraries :<br>
+Here is some documentation for the two JCS/EMF libraries :<br>
 http://jcstritt.emf-informatique.ch/doc/basiclib<br>
 http://jcstritt.emf-informatique.ch/doc/daolayer